artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 from docs/communication-ios.html in RN

+Props are treated as the equivalent as a Swift `let` variable in this case, any changes to props require an new version of the component to exist in the tree and thus `render` is called.

-So Reacts paradigm is a component tree, where the `render` function of a component passes down one component's state into the props of the children.
+So, in summary: React's paradigm is a component tree, where the `render` function of a component passes down one component's state into the props of the children.

 # React Native